Manya-Goel/Capestone-Project_Sem-4/README.md

 # Capestone-Project_Sem-4
-This is our SEM-4 Capestone Project for Object Oriented Programming Course
+This is our SEM-4 Capestone Project for Object Oriented Programming .